Correlations to the Texas Essential Knowledge and Skills (TEKS) Teacher Material

 Color Harmony — The various usable or pleasing combinations of color.

-Value - is the term used to designate the lightness or darkness of a hue.
+Value — The term used to designate the lightness or darkness of a hue.
 For example, the values of red range from pink to maroon.

 Color Harmony